Contributor Guide

 Once your pitch is accepted, here's some things to keep in mind while you write:

 • Write in your voice, from your perspective.
 We tend to write very casually here, like we're recounting the story to a friend, but if that's not natural for you, write how you write.
-(See Maliha's post on membership and my post on how my summer raise went as examples)
+(See Maliha's post on membership and Taiwo's post on rate raising as examples)

 • Assume your reader is smart, informed and can keep up with you.
 Revenue Rulebreaker's audience is not new to business and they are paying a lot of attention to what's going on around them.
 It's good to explain new concepts or link out to explanations, but you don't need to break everything down like it's a business class.